akshay-jedhe/Ansible-Jenkin-integration/README.md

-# Ansible-Jenkin-integration
+# Ansible-Jenkin-integration.
-Authenticating to Jenkins Server with the help of Jenkins AUTH API token and Deleting Jenkins Job.
+Getting All the information of currently available jobs in jenkins.